KennethTraynor/web_project_4/README.md

 # Project 4: Around The U.S.

 This website focused on integrating javascript into a webpage.
-In this case it was something simple, but it is a good example of how javascript can be used to make a website functional versus simply being visiually appealing.
+In this case it was something simple, but it is a good example of how javascript can be used to make a website functional versus simply being visually appealing.

 ## Functionality